Earth Overshoot Day 2019 is July 29, the earliest ever

 Some 80 000 people have already signed current petitions to US and EU decision makers to demand that biological resource management be placed at the core of the decision-making process.

 Earth Overshoot Day marks the date when humanity’s annual demand on nature exceeds what Earth’s ecosystems can regenerate in that year.
-Over the past 20 years, it has moved up three months to July 29, the earliest ever.
+Over the past 20 years, it has moved up two months to July 29, the earliest ever.
 This means that humanity is currently using nature 1.75 times faster than our planet’s ecosystems can regenerate, equivalent to 1.75 Earths.
 Humanity first saw ecological deficit in the early 1970s.
 Overshoot is possible because we are depleting our natural capital, compromising the planet’s future regenerative capacity.

 Ecological overspending costs are becoming increasingly evident: deforestation, soil erosion, biodiversity loss, and the buildup of carbon dioxide in the atmosphere leading to climate change and more frequent extreme weather events.

 “Ultimately, human activity will be brought in balance with Earth’s ecological resources.
 The question is whether we choose to get there by disaster or by design – one-planet misery or one-planet prosperity,” said Mathis Wackernagel, co-inventor of Ecological Footprint accounting and founder of Global Footprint Network.

 #MoveTheDate toward one-planet compatibility